krishnaTORQUE/SpamDeny/README.md

 > ### _Gui Usage_

 - `Download Database` is to download from Database providers.
-- `Local Database` is to add your own databases in `.txt` file.
+- `Local Database` is to add your own databases in `.txt,csv` file.
 Separate IP by new line.
 (Multiple files support)
 - `Generate` is to filter IPs & generate/save files in `Desktop`.